 DX11 Tessellation, for acceleration

-Mixed-resolution Particle Rendering with
+Mixed-resolution Particle Rendering with Nearest-Depth Upsampling, for acceleration

 Fourier Opacity Mapping

 The particles are not opaque, so we cannot use conventional opaque shadow-mapping techniques.
 Instead, we need to use a technique which takes account of variable translucency, and which is able to model the gradual extinction of light as it travels into the plume from the light source.